 - Select the Apps option.

-- Next from the left side, select Default apps.
+- Next to the left side, select Default apps.

 - To undo or reset the app association for a single app, click on the app whose association you want to reset and then choose the option of your choice.